digitalbazaar/bedrock-examples/angular-basic/README.md

 AngularJS components can be added as a _pseudo bower package_.
 This demo utilizes the same directory structure used by many of the more advanced bedrock modules.
-This demo shows current best practices for defining AngularJS 1.x modules, controllers, and directives in a bedrock-based project.
+This demo shows current best practices for defining AngularJS 1.x modules, controllers, and components in a bedrock-based project.

 **Note**: The angular-basic demo will require a [host file entry][] for `bedrock.dev` pointing to `127.0.0.1` (localhost).